Tuesday, April 7, 2026 (Pre-Conference)

 He looks forward to his role with MIABC, connecting with our members and the continuous learning it will bring!

-Marvin Washington, Dean Beedie School of Business, SFU
+Dr. Marvin Washington, Dean Beedie School of Business, SFU

 Image